Meanwhile Meanwhile …

 Ah, well.

-Meanwhile, I could resist buying this film nerdy shirt.
+Meanwhile, I couldn’t resist buying this film nerdy shirt.
 Paul Verhoeven doesn’t get enough credit for the years of awesome movies he has given us.
 Seriously!

 Paul Verhoeven Shirt